 What to see.
 Ponferrada Templar castle, Santo Tomás de las Ollas church just outside town near hospital, Priaranza del Bierzo Mirador de Santallo viewpoint, Castillo de Cornatel medieval castle in dramatic setting, Las Médulas UNESCO World Heritage site (Roman gold-mining area which has left dramatic man-made landscape of red cliffs and peaks), Sobradelo 16th century seven-arched bridge, Torres Novais ruined medieval castle, Barxa del Lor Roman bridge, Monforte Renaisaance monastery Colegio de los Escolapios, Diamondi Romanesque church of San Pelagio, Chantada old town with 15th and 16th century buildings, Lalin Romanesque church.

 - Camino de Santiago Pilgrim Guides: Camino de Invierno, Laurie Reynolds & Johnnie Walker, CSJ, London, 2017/2018.
-88 pp. Available from our online shop.
+88 pp. Available from our online shop or as a Kindle e-book.

 - Guía del Camino de Invierno, 2011, by José D. Rúa Pérez.
 128-page Spanish guide, €15, available from: